se-edu/samplerepo-pr-practice/README.md

 # Summary

 Creating Pull Requsts (PRs) is needed when using RCS in a multi-person projects.
-This is a summary
+This is a summary, now it is edited.